August Belmont: Personal life

 On November 7, 1849, Belmont married Caroline Slidell Perry (1829–1892), whom he met that summer through her uncle John Slidell while vacationing at Saratoga Springs.
-She was the daughter of naval officer Matthew Calbraith Perry, captain and commodore in the U.S. Navy, later famous for his expedition to open the trading ports of Japan in 1853.
+She was the daughter of naval officer Matthew Calbraith Perry, commodore in the U.S. Navy, later famous for his expedition to Japan in 1853–1854, resulting in a treaty of peace and amity between the two countries.
 The two were married in an Episcopal ceremony, and he henceforth no longer acknowledged his Jewish upbringing, though he did not convert, being ambivalent toward religion.

 Together, they were the parents of six children, with three of his sons becoming involved in politics: